lukaselflein/charge_optimization_folderstructure/simulation_template/Readme.md

-`snapshot_template`: universal folder structure for fitting charges to snapshot structure `{100}ps`: a copy of `snapshot_template` filled with concrete data `charge_comparison`: lists and visualizes charges from the different snapshots `analyze_snapshots.sh`: runs analysis scripts in subfolders, compares charges
+`snapshot_template`: universal folder structure for fitting charges to snapshot structure `{100}ps`: a copy of `snapshot_template` filled with concrete data `charge_comparison`: lists and visualizes charges from the different snapshots `analyze_snapshots.sh`: runs analytics scripts in subfolders, compares charges `create_snapshots.py`: initialize empty folder structures from template